 Will I get hazed?

-Absolutely Not.
+Absolutely not.
 Pi Kappa Phi has a strict no hazing policy.
 None of us were hazed when we pledged and we will not haze you in any way.
 We find that not hazing helps strengthen the bonds between pledge classes.
 We do not want any resentment between pledge classes due to hazing, and we find many of our brothers' best friends pledged in different years than themselves.

 What is the time commitment associated with pledging?

 While you are expected to become involved and participate in events with the fraternity, we realize that you are also adjusting to college life at Georgia Tech.
 You will be expected to attend one pledge education meeting a week as well as have the opportunity to go to other events with the chapter.
-You will also be able to eat five meals a week at the chapter house, which is a great way of meeting and hanging out with the brothers and your other pledge brothers.
+You will also be able to eat breakfast, lunch, and dinner at the chapter house, which is a great way of meeting and hanging out with the brothers and your other pledge brothers.

 What if I don't have the time?